Internal Control and Risk Management

 The Board recognises that it is ultimately responsible for determining the nature and extent of the principal risks it is willing to take in the pursuit of its strategic objectives.
 It also recognises the need to define a risk appetite for the Group, to maintain sound risk management and internal control systems, and to monitor its risk exposures and mitigation measures to ensure that the nature and extent of risks taken by the Group are aligned with, and proportionate to, its strategic objectives.

-The Board confirms that there is an ongoing process for identifying, evaluating, tracking and managing the principal risks faced by the Group and that these systems are subject to regular monitoring and review.
-The Board further confirms that the systems, processes and controls that are in place accord with the guidance contained in the Financial Reporting Council’s “Guidance on Risk Management, Internal Control and Related Financial and Business Reporting” and the UK Corporate Governance Code (the “Code”).
+The Board confirms that there is an ongoing process for identifying, evaluating, tracking and managing the principal risks faced by the Group and that these systems, which are subject to regular monitoring and review.

-The divisional management teams are responsible for monitoring business-level risk and implementing and maintaining an effective risk and control environment as part of day-to-day operations, in line with the Group risk management framework and internal control systems determined by the Board.
-They are also responsible for specific and ongoing risks related to the business, which are reported into senior management and in turn formally to the Audit Committee on an interim and annual basis.
-The Audit Committee receives a formal risk management report on a biannual basis, in addition to their regular receipt of updates from the senior management team on material items that arise relating to principal Group risks.
+The executive committee comprising functional and business line leaders, as informed by their operational, functional and site-level senior managers, is responsible for monitoring business-level risk and implementing and maintaining an effective risk and control environment as part of day-to-day operations, in line with the Group risk management framework and internal control systems.
+Risks are reported into senior management and are reviewed and assessed by the executive committee, with support from the legal team, the financial compliance and assurance team and other members of senior management.
+In turn, they are reported to the Audit Committee biannually through interim and annual risk management reports that follow the executive committee’s risk management reviews.
+The Audit Committee also receives regular updates from the executive committee and other members of the senior management team on material items that arise relating to principal Group risks.

-The Audit Committee reviewed and challenged the Group’s risk management process, and also reviewed and challenged the interim and annual reports prepared by Melrose senior management relating to the Group’s principal risk profile.
-These reports guided the Board and Audit Committee on relevant updates to the Group’s principal risks (including the identification of new principal Group risks and emerging risks), as reported in the Risks and uncertainties section on pages 31 to 36 of the 2023 Annual Report.
+The Audit Committee reviewed and challenged the Group’s risk management process, and also reviewed and challenged the interim and annual risk management reports prepared by senior management relating to the Group’s principal risk profile.
+These reports guided the Board and Audit Committee on relevant updates to the Group’s principal risks (including the identification of new principal Group risks and emerging risks), as reported in the Risks and uncertainties section on pages 39 to 46 of the 2024 Annual Report.
 They also aided the Audit Committee’s discussions with the Board on risk appetite, as detailed further below.
-During the year under review, in accordance with provisions 28 and 29 of the Code, the Board continued to monitor the effectiveness of the Group’s risk management and internal control systems.
-The Board concluded that the Group’s risk management and internal control systems and processes were operating effectively.
-Follow up actions in respect of progress and improvement in relation to financial controls are further discussed in the Audit Committee report on pages 116 to 123 of the 2023 Annual Report.
+During the year under review, in accordance with provisions 28 and 29 of the UK Corporate Governance Code, the Board continued to assess the Group’s principle and emerging risks and to monitor and review the effectiveness of the Group's risk management and internal control systems.
+The Board concluded that the Group’s risk management and internal control systems and processes were effective.

 Risk appetite

-The Board has undertaken an exercise to consider its risk appetite across a number of key business risk areas by assessing their current and optimal level of risk appetite for each of the Group’s principal risks.
+In conjunction with the annual risk management review process in 2024, the Board undertook an exercise to consider its risk appetite across a number of key business risk areas by assessing its current and optimal level of risk appetite for each of the Group’s principal risks.
 The results of this review indicate the relative appetite of the Board across the Group’s principal risk areas at a specific point in time.
-Any material changes in risk factors will impact the Board’s assessment of its risk appetite.

-The results of the risk appetite review demonstrated that the Board has an open risk appetite towards operational and commercial risk, with a cautious appetite towards economic and political, loss of key management and capabilities, legal and regulatory, climate change and treasury risks.
-The Board seeks to minimise all health and safety and information security and cyber threats risks.
+The results of the risk appetite review demonstrated that the Board has an open risk appetite regarding commercial risk, a balanced appetite regarding operational and loss of key management and capabilities risk, with a cautious appetite towards economic and political, climate change and treasury risks.
+The Board seeks to minimise health and safety, legal and regulatory, and information security and cyber threats risks.

-The results of the risk appetite review supports the Board’s decision-making processes.
+The results of the risk appetite review supports the Board’s decision-making processes during 2025.
 The Board undertakes a review of its risk appetite at least annually.

 Internal financial controls and reporting